Job Prospects... At a glance

 * Growth projections are based on the broader category “Air and Marine Transport Professionals”.

 The number of skippers and marine officers in employment rose slightly from 2006 to 2013.
-This trend is projected to continue for the next few years, before quite stable numbers are expected during 2020-2025.
+This trend is projected to continue for the next few years, before a small reduction in numbers expected during 2021-2026.
 An additional 150 to 200 workers will also be required each year to replace older workers as they retire.

 Skippers and marine officers often work on ocean-going ships and often work a shift schedule where they work on the ship for three months before getting three months off.